ganong-noel/mtg_mods_public/README.md

 2. 'Local' - Runs the NPV comparison analysis on the local machine

 ## Odyssey
-This code runs using R 3.3.3.
+REQUIREMENTS: This code runs using R 3.3.3.
 The packages used for the analysis can be installed with appropriate version numbers using the script `install_packages.R`.
 The packages are also listed in CSV form in the following location: `empirics/r_packages/R_packages_RCC.csv`
 - `build/01_load_Npv`. `build/02_load_1stLien.R`, `build/03_clean_Npv.R`, and `build/04_clean_1stLien.R` load and clean HAMP NPV and loan modification file from [the U.S. Department of Treansury](https://www.treasury.gov/initiatives/financial-stability/reports/Pages/mha_publicfile.aspx).
 - `build/05_make_hamp_matching_file.R` creates the HAMP file that will later be matched to the TransUnion data.
 - `analyze/01_analyze_takeup.R` analyzes modification takeup status.